The Breed Street Clinic opened on January 27, 1994, after the owners of the former Deakin Street Clinic in Traralgon recognised a need to expand.

 Dr Korapadi Alagaswarmi and Dr Suzi Mikhail started with us in 2007 while Dr Anu Prakash joined us in 2009 with Dr Zaw Thann, starting in 2011 and left in June 2017.

 Dr Phare left and opened his own skin cancer clinic 2014.
-Dr Prakash returned to Melbourne in January 2015 and Dr Cristofaro left in 2015 to work full-time with nursing home patients.
+Dr Prakash returned to Melbourne in January 2015 and Dr Cristofaro left in 2015 to work full-time with nursing home patients, subsequently moving interstate.
+Dr Elmore left in 2017 and moved to New South Wales.

 Dr Nabeel Ahmed joined us in June 2016.

-Dr Shoma Chowdhury will join the clinic in October 2017.
+Dr Shoma Chowdhury joined the clinic in October 2017.

 With patient numbers ever expanding, the clinic was enlarged in 2007, adding five consulting rooms on the northern side of the building.